jfypk/voteNY/notes.md

 [] in email, do the check on lowercase
 [X] make sure DMV number is 9 characters long
 [] add email capability https://github.com/chirag04/react-native-mail
+[X] when going back to edit a textfield, it doesnt' really clear on focus.